 Internal Audit Department

 We have the Internal Audit Department reporting directly to the President.
 The Internal Audit Department investigates the overall execution of business including group companies and verifies its accuracy, validity and efficiency.
 It also investigates and verifies the functional state of management policies, business plans and internal control systems.
-The results of internal auditing are also reported to the Auditors for mutual cooperation with Auditors' auditing.
+The results of internal auditing are also reported to the Audit & Supervisory Board Members for mutual cooperation with Auditors' auditing.

 Committees and Promotion Councils